 I've published two non-fiction books for teens and more than 100 articles in a diverse range of print and online outlets that have reached tens of thousands of readers.
 I tell meaningful stories with the goal of inspiring compassion for ourselves and others.

-My writing has been called "powerful," "indispensable," and "life-changing" (and not just by my mother).
+My work has been called "powerful," "indispensable," and "life-changing" (and not just by my mother).
 I've been featured in The Washington Post, BuzzFeed, and Medium.

-I've done the high school English teacher thing (after having watched "Dead Poets Society" somewhere between 10 and 800 times), acquired and edited books for a few different publisher, and worked in corporate communications.
+I trained as a high school English teacher (after having watched "Dead Poets Society" about 800 times), then I acquired and edited books for a few different publisher, and worked in corporate communications.
 I've written basically every type of copy imaginable, from annual reports for a military medical foundation to ad campaigns for a men's underwear brand.
-(Yes, I did just say "men's underwear."
+(Yes, men's underwear.
 The irony does not escape me.)

-I've written heartfelt pieces that have found only small audiences, educational blog posts that have been shared thousands of times, and a book that's about to be in its third edition.
-I've published a lot of non-fiction, but fiction was always my first love and in the last few years I've rededicated myself it.
+I've written heartfelt stories that have found small audiences, blog posts that have been shared thousands of times, and a book that's about to be in its third edition.

-I've taught classes to handfuls of people and performed true stories in front of hundreds.
+I've taught classes to handfuls of people, and performed stories in front of hundreds.
 This is one of my favorites:

 I've got an honors degree in Secondary English Education with a concentration in psychology.
 I've also got a certificate from the University of Denver Publishing Institute, as well as certifications in massage therapy, structural myofascial therapy, and plant-based nutrition.
 (Check out some of my fam's awesome and easy vegan recipes here.)
 I'm a long-time martial artist, as well.

 That's diverse training, I know.
 For me, living is learning.
-I'm fascinated with the intersections among our internal physical and emotional experiences and the outside world, and everything I've studied has in some way enhanced my writing.
+I'm fascinated with the intersections among our internal physical and emotional experiences and the outside world, and everything I've studied has in some way enhanced my work.